alexpthe1/my3DChameleon/README.md

 Please follow the instructions of 3dChameleon from https://www.3dchameleon.com/instructions

+This set of macros are designed to work **WITHOUT a slicer specific toolchange gcode**.
+Just place mmuStart in your Start-Gcode and mmuEnd in the End-Gcode (or to your corresponding macros).
+Toolchanges are handled internally and are triggered by T0, T1, T2, T3 which is the default behaviour of Prusa Slicer and its forks.

 >[!NOTE]
 >This is work in progress.
 If you find any errors please open a issue or create a pull request.